Visnalize/.com/src/about.md

 ---
 sidebar: false
-description: Recreating Nostalgia for Entertainment | Full-time software developer, free-time app maker | Creator of Win7 Simu and other unique apps
+description: Full-time software developer, free-time app maker.
+Author of Win7 Simu and Brick 1100.
+On a mission to relive the good old days.
 ---

 # 🙋‍♂️ About Me